 - Spreading of rumors or false information;

 - Intentional exclusion from social events or online communities.

 Rates of Cyberbullying

-In the U.S., 59% of teenagers report experience cyberbullying at some point.
+In the U.S., 59% of teenagers report experiencing cyberbullying at some point.
 Almost half were called offensive names while online or texting (42%) and roughly one-third were subjected to false rumors (32%).
 Approximately one-quarter reported having unwanted explicit images sent to them online or through texting.